What are sexual assault and battery?

 If a civil court finds a perpetrator liable in civil court, the sexual assault victim may be entitled to compensatory damages.

 If you or your child has been sexually assaulted, you do not have to suffer alone.
 Horowitz Law pursues justice for sexual assault victims and their families.
-We will do everything they can to make sure you recover the compensation you deserve.
-For more information, please call 954-641-2100 or email@example.com to schedule a free consultation today.
+We will do everything we can to make sure you recover the compensation you deserve.
+For more information, please call 954-641-2100 or firstname.lastname@example.org to schedule a free consultation today.